Advantages and disadvantages of voice authentication

 Applications of voice authentication

-Voice authentication finds applications across a wide range of industries and use cases:
+Voice authentication supports a wide range of industries and use cases.

 - Banking and financial institutions.
-Voice biometrics enables secure access to accounts, transactions, and fund transfer authorization.
+Voice biometrics enables secure access to accounts, transactions, and fund transfers.

 - Contact centers.
 Voice authentication streamlines customer verification during support calls, reducing the need for traditional security questions.